-These Loaded Corn Cakes are filled with sweet corn, cheese and bacon.
-Top them with sour cream and a sprinkling of fresh parsley and enjoy them as a side dish at any meal.
+These Loaded Corn Cakes are filled with sweet corn, cheddar cheese and bacon.
+Top them with a dollop of sour cream and a sprinkling of fresh parsley and enjoy them as a side dish at any meal.

-These corn cakes are one side that's sure to make an appearance on our summer menu.
-That said, as you know, fresh and frozen corn are pretty much always available making it possible to whip up a batch of these when the spirit moves me.
+These corn cakes are one side dish that’s sure to make an appearance on our summer farmstand menu.
+That said, as you know, fresh and frozen corn are pretty much always available year-round making it possible to whip up a batch of these when the spirit moves me.
 Why limit such goodness to only one season, right?
-Frozen corn is super sweet and works equally as well in these and cuts down on prep time as well.
+Frozen corn has a super sweet flavor and works equally as well in these corn cakes and makes the prep super simple.

-- You can use fresh corn removed from the cob or frozen corn that's been thawed for this recipe.
+- What kind of corn is best for this easy corn cakes recipe?
+You can use fresh corn removed from the cob or frozen corn that’s been thawed for this recipe.

-- I typically garnish with parsley but a chopped green onions or snipped chives would work beautifully.
+- I typically garnish the tops with parsley, but chopped green onions or snipped fresh chives would both add color to the tops.

-- If you don't have plain cornmeal on hand, you can use the same amount of self rising, if desired.
-In that case, leavening and salt is already included, I would still use the same amount of baking powder and salt.
-You could always adjust the amount of salt to your personal taste, of course.
+- If you don’t have plain cornmeal on hand, you can use the same amount of self rising flour.
+In that case there’s a minimal amount of baking powder and salt that’s already included but there’s no need to adjust the recipe.
+I would still use the same amount of baking powder and salt called for in the recipe .
+You could always adjust the amount to your personal taste, of course.

-- If you'd like to adjust the flavor of the shredded cheese, you can certainly do so.
-You could use pepper jack for kick or use whatever cheese you have on hand in the same amount, and it will work fine.
+- If you’d like to adjust the flavor of the shredded cheese, you can certainly do so.
+You could use pepper jack cheese for kick or use whatever cheese you have on hand in the same amount.

 Other Corn Recipes to Try